 Today, the agency is funded by the, the City of Windsor, the Ministry of Health - Long Term Care, through our own fund raising efforts, membership dues and service fees.
 We have been supported along the way by service clubs, government grants, community foundations and business sponsorships.

 As we move forward, the agency is looking at new ways to meet the needs of both our current members and the up-and-coming boomer generation.

-A Brief History
+A Brief History of the Organization

-Our beginnings - and the official opening of the Greater Windsor Senior Citizens' Centres on February 24, 1962 - was the direct result of the community's concern for the welfare of senior citizens.
+Our beginnings - and the official opening of the Greater Windsor Senior Citizens' Centres Association on February 24, 1962 - was the direct result of the community's concern for the welfare of senior citizens.
 Financial contributions from industries, businesses and unions provided the needed funding to open the first Centre.
 The community was asked to donate through a very successful Porchlight Drive Campaign initiated by local service clubs.

 In 1963, the agency became a member agency of the United Way.
 In 1966, we became the first seniors organization in the province to receive provincial funding through the Elderly Persons Centres Act.

-As a community focal point, the agency have taken the lead in provision of services to seniors.
+As a community focal point, the agency has taken the lead in provision of services to seniors.
 The first "Meals on Wheels" program was initiated at the original Elliott Street Senior Centre.
 That service is now offered through the Victorian Order of Nurses.